 Levels of Care: Unlike some states, Georgia does not have certified therapeutic or treatment foster care homes available across the state.
 As a result, children needing more intensive care, especially for behavioral and developmental needs, are often placed in institutional settings far from their community of origin.
 Georgia DFCS is working closely with other state agencies and private providers to create a more appropriate system in which children with significant needs can receive the support they need close to their own communities.

-Next year, I’d invite The Chronicle to evaluate us, and our colleagues across the nation, on how we are doing not only in our numbers of homes, but also in their ability to keep children in the most appropriate setting close to their own communities.
+Next year, I’d invite The Imprint to evaluate us, and our colleagues across the nation, on how we are doing not only in our numbers of homes, but also in their ability to keep children in the most appropriate setting close to their own communities.

 Tom Rawlings is the director of the Georgia Division of Family and Children Services